 Simply put, this means the claim qualifies as long as the worker is injured while completing a work task during work hours.

-Also irrelevant?
-Whether the employee’s negligence or someone else’s played a role in the accident.
+Whether the employee’s negligence or someone else’s played a role in the accident is irrelevant.

 The remote employee usually has the burden of proof, meaning they must prove that the injury is work-related and they were acting in the interest of the employer when it occurred.
 This is required in order to be awarded workers’ comp benefits.